MOBILE CONSTRUCTION Stainless Steel: for the arms.

 Where did the word "mobile" art come from?

 Russian Constructivist Alexander Rodchenko appropriated the idea of the hanging mobile.
-From this idea, Alexander Calder (1898-1976) was the first to develop the mobile as a three-dimensional kinetic art form.
-In 1932 Marcel Duchamp gave the name "mobiles" to Alexander Calder 's new art forms.
-Calder also made static, sculptural constructions called "stabiles", this term was titled by Jean Arp.
+From this idea, modern artists (1898-1976) was the first to develop the mobile as a three-dimensional kinetic art form.
+In 1932 Marcel Duchamp gave the name "mobiles" to modern artists 's new art forms. modern artists also made static, sculptural constructions called "stabiles", this term was titled by Jean Arp.

 You can do for your friends and family!